sir-braz/sir-braz/README.md

-# 👨‍💻 Vinicius - Junior Backend Developer 👾
+# 👨‍💻 Vinicius - Junior Software Engineer 👾

 ## About Me 🚀
 I'm a technology enthusiast and an avid explorer in the world of software development. 🌟 My passion is turning code into solutions that make a difference.
 When I'm not coding, you can find me exploring new libraries or immersed in a book about software architecture.